yvesgurcan/code-challenges/README.md

 💾 Challenges for coding interviews.

+Click on the problem titles to see the solution.

 ## [Unique characters](https://github.com/yvesgurcan/code-challenges/blob/master/challenges/unique-characters.js)

 Implement an algorithm to determine if all characters in a string are unique.